 sudo mono ./EZBPi.exe

-6) Connect to the EZBPi server from ARC.
-If the ARC instance is on a different computer, enter the IP Address of the Pi in the connection skill.
-If the ARC instance is running on the Pi, enter the address 127.0.0.1 in the connection skill.
+6) Connect to the EZBPi server from ARC by entering the IP Address of the Pi in the connection skill.

 EZBPi Server UART